Relationship Problems: The Top 10 That Can Destroy Your Love for Someone

 6) Lack of Physical Connection and Sex

 Sex is what separates a friendship, from a romantic relationship.
-Once you have given yourself to a person in the physical way, it is very important to keep this part of the relationship strong and healthy.
+Once you have given yourself to a person in a physical way, it is very important to keep this part of the relationship strong and healthy.
 Sometimes life gets in the way, with work, children, health problems or other obligations.
 No one is available for sex 24/7.
 But this aspect of a relationship should always be a priority.
 It is also pretty critical to have a matched sex drive.
 If you want sex 3x times a day, and your partner is okay with 1x a week, this will be an issue.
 Make time for romance and for growing your connection and sexual intimacy with your partner.
-Do not neglect your needs or your partners needs.
+Do not neglect your needs or your partner's needs.
 Relationships that let sexual intimacy fade away will also fade away as well.

 8) Quality Time and Lack of Common Interests

 Spending time together is very important.
-You need to put effort and time into a relationship, like you would tend a garden.
+You need to put effort and time into a relationship like you would tend a garden.
 The grass isn't greener on the other side of the fence, it's greener where you water it.
 This is even more important the longer you are with someone.
 It is very easy to take someone for granted once the "newness" wears off.
 Without care, attention, and effort, it will wither and die.

 As for being different, opposites do attract, but over time they can also repel.
 It is good to have balance in any relationship.
 You won't always love doing everything the other person does (see number 5) but you should share some common ground and interests in a relationship.
 Especially if you are considering marriage or a lifelong commitment.